hmcts/azure-policy/README.md

 ## Appling Policies

-1. Github Action completes successfully but nothing happens
+### 1. Github Action completes successfully but nothing happens
 - Pull requests (PR) only apply to the *Testing* Sandbox scopes
 - Merge will apply to all the other scopes
-Check the assignments folder location of your policy.json
+Check the assignments folder location of your assign.mypolicy.json file

-2. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices"
+### 2. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices"

 An error occured while creating policy assignment.
 Error: The policy assignment create request is invalid.
 The policy definition '/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb/providers/Microsoft.
 Authorization/policyDefinitions/HMCTSAUMSandbox' could not be found.*

-Open the scope used by the assignment policy.json file and confirm that
+Open the scope used by the assignment assign.mypolicy.json file and confirm that

     "scope": "/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb"
     "id": "/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb/providers/Microsoft.Authorization/policyAssignments/...

 Match the assignments folder target.

+2b Alternatively
+---

+This issue can be caused by the policies / mypolicies / policy.json definition failing to create when a duplicate "displayName": "Configure periodic checking..." has been used.
+Was a built-in Azure copied?

-3. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices"
+### 3. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices"

 Error: The request content was invalid and could not be deserialized: 'Could not find member 'enforcementMode' on object of type 'PolicyDefinitionProperties'.
 Path 'properties.enforcementMode', line 15, position 22.'.